nkasimer/hebrew-text-tools/README.md

 It also can add syntax useful for TeX.
 There is a further function that can run a TeX file through the puller, so a TeX file can have queries which are then expanded into text references.

+The shem converter function is based on the shem converted from Siddur Olas Tamid by wolf-math, available here: https://github.com/wolf-math/olastamid

 These functions have been tested but not exhaustively.
 Please use caution, and keep backups of text run through the converters.
 Please report any errors found.